zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/README.md

   ![](images/verifyOKEOutput.png " ")

-You may now proceed to the next lab.
+Congratulations, you have completed Part-1; you may now proceed to the next part.

 ## Acknowledgements
 * **Workshop by** - Kuassi Mensah, Dir.
 Product Management, Java Database Access